julien01A/Heteroptera_microbiome/README.md

 ```

-Our two final files `8-Heteroptera_microbiome.rdata` and `5-Heteroptera-abundance.xlsx` were available in this GitHub page.
+The final file `5-Heteroptera-abundance100.xlsx` is available in this GitHub page.

 ## 2. Microbiome graphical representation and analyses